 Summary

-Starlux Airlines will launch 3-4x weekly flights between Taipei and Phoenix beginning sometime in 2026.
+Starlux Airlines is launching 3x weekly flights between Taipei and Phoenix beginning January 15, 2026.
+Flights will expand to 4x weekly in March 2026.
 This will mark the first nonstop route between Arizona and Asia and comes after TSMC announced a massive investment in the Phoenix area.
-Tickets are expected to go on sale after the route clears the final regulatory hurdles.